kingcons/clones/JOURNAL.md

 the order of data in the pattern table entries but I can't find a reference that makes it stand out clearly to me.
 Ah, well.
 If I can get sprite 0 detection working and then fine-x/y I should be able to play games.
 Onward! :)

+### Refactoring and Differential Debugging (07/22)

+Everything valuable I've done in the last 24 hours has been the result of differential debugging.
+At this stage, I know the PPU has glitches.
+There are test roms but for the basic issues I'm having (i.e getting the background rendering) there's nothing to tell me what I did wrong.
+While using printf logging in ANESE and clones I realized that I was fetching the nametable and attribute bytes on every scanline when I could be reusing them.
+A single attribute byte covers 32 scanlines and a nametable byte covers 8 scanlines, so I created buffers which get refilled when needed rather than refetching.

+While it increased the code size by ~20 lines and is a good optimization, the bigger win is the improved clarity of the data flow.
+The behavior is better captured.
+I also tweaked the Display code to scale the image by 2x since it was easy to do so.

+Doing some comparative logging between ANESE and clones, I found that the Nametable bytes in ANESE are different than the ones clones sees even for a simple demo.
+Based on the ANESE code, the only possible explanation for this is that my modeling of the internal v register (which is shared by PPUADDR and PPUSCROLL) is inaccurate or incomplete.
+I'll try and read the PPU_scrolling entry on nesdev before bed and see if I can't fix things some tomorrow.
+Being able to compare internal state from a correct-ish PPU at particular points is a godsend.
+Printf debugging can be great if you know the right place and thing to print. :P